From

 - Kampala via Masaka, Kabale and Kanungu to Buhoma

-As you drive from Kampala you will go past Masaka, through Kabale drive for another six (6) hours and to Kanungu and through Kanyantoro before arriving at buhoma which will take another approximately five hours.
+As you drive from Kampala you will go past Masaka, through Kabale drive for another six (6) hours.
+Then to Kanungu and through Kanyantoro before arriving at buhoma which will take another approximately five hours.

 - Kampala to Buhoma through Ntugamo, Rukingiri and Kihihi

-This is the most commonly used route as well as the most accessible to the gorilla habitat – Bwindi National Park if you are traveling from Kampala.
+This is the most commonly used route as well as the most accessible to the gorilla habitat if you are traveling from Kampala.
 You will go up to Rukungiri, and then drive another 82km to Buhoma.

 - Connecting from Queen Elizabeth National Park, or Kasese town or Fort Portal

-In case you are going to Bwindi National Park when connecting from Queen Elizabeth National Park, or Kasese town or Fort Portal there are two (2) routes available that can get you to Buhoma, but in order to get the best views we recommend that you take the three (3) hour drive route which will take you via Katunguru through Ishasha and Kihihi and then to the park.
+In case you are connecting from Queen Elizabeth National Park, or Kasese town or Fort Portal there are two (2) routes available that can get you to Buhoma.
+However, in order to get the best views we recommend that you take the three (3) hour drive route.
+This will take you via Katunguru through Ishasha and Kihihi and then to the park.
 The other route will take you along the Mbarara main road through Ishasha in Queen Elizabeth National Park, through Kabale, to Kagamba and then joining the Ntungamo–Rukungiri main road.

 Luxury